GearHost/Docs/docs/e-mail-migration.md

 ----------

-In this guide we will show you how to use the Mailbox Migration tool in SmarterMail to import e-mail/contacts/calendar/etc using IMAP/POP3.
+In this guide we will show you how to use the Mailbox Migration tool in SmarterMail to import e-mails,contacts, and other items using IMAP/POP3.
 This should be compatible with most existing e-mail providers.

 ----------